statisticalbiotechnology/cb2030/qa/linearmodels.md

 1. Could we say that all values of independent X are not subjected to the measurement error from the corresponding observed Y values in either simple and multiple linear regression?
   > No, we usually model the error term as an addition to the effect from the independent variables.

+1. The linear model assumes that the residues follow a normal distribution.
+If the residues calculated from a data set don't follow a normal distribution, does it have any impact in the linear model constructed?
+Does this impact (if there is any) depend also on the sample size (i.e. the residues of a small sample may not show a normal distribution just because there are few data points to calculate the residues from, but if we had a bigger sample the normality condition would be fulfilled).
+     > Yes, the assumptions of the distribution of the residuals have to full-filled for the tests to be valid.

 ## Degrees of freedom
+I should have done a better job in explicitly stating that I do not want you to cover how F-tests are calculated, including the theory behind degrees of freedom.
+In this course I want to treat them as as input to the black box of f-tests for significance testing.

 1. In the KNAP2 gene analysis: in the generated table we have df, sum of squares, mean sum of squares, F value, and p value.
 What is df and how is it important?
      > df is an abbreviation of [degrees of freedom](https://en.wikipedia.org/wiki/Degrees_of_freedom_(statistics)).
 The more parameters you include in your model, the more you lower df of the residuals.
 This often lowers the sensitivity of the test.